lisa-lumos/DevOps/11-AWS.md

 When you tag your instances, you can search for it based on the tag, in the UI.

+By default, the public ip of the ec2 instance will change every time you power on/off, but private ip will be the same.

+If you need a static public IP,
+1. In the left pane, Network & Security -> Elastic IPs -> Allocate Elastic IP address -> Allocate.
+2. Actions -> Associate Elastic IP address -> Instance: (choose the ec2 instance) -> Associate

+Benefits of elastic IP: you can recreate the instance, and attach the same elastic IP.
+To the user, the IP remains the same, even though server has changed to behind the scene.

+When the instance gets created, along with it, a few other things gets created, such as the network interface, Volumes(virtual hard disks).
+The security group, the public IP are for the network interface, not for the instance.

+EC2 Dashboard shows a list of resource types, and how many of each are there.

+To change the size of instance: Actions -> Instance settings -> Change instance type.

+If you are building your own images, and for some reason, it doesn't come up.
+To trouble shoot: Actions -> Monitor and troubleshoot -> Get system log.

 ## AWS CLI